Income Tax on ETF (Exchange Traded Funds) in India

 Is ETF a better investment option than Mutual Funds?

-Yes.
 ETFs are better than Mutual Funds for the following reasons:

-1. The investor can buy and sell an ETF directly on the stock exchange, unlike the normal mutual funds.
+1. The investor can buy and sell an ETF directly on the stock exchange, unlike normal mutual funds.

 2. Fees and investments in ETFs are lower than Mutual Funds since there is no fund manager to make investment decisions on behalf of the investor.